Betty-Blocks-Services/AdvancedFilter/README.md

 # Custom Filter Component

-The Custom Filter Component allows users to filter a datatable or datalist based on desired properties.
-It supports up to 6 levels of relational filtering.
+The Custom Filter Component helps you filter a datatable or datalist based on specific properties.
+You can apply up to 6 levels of filtering.

 ## Property Whitelist

-The whitelist is a feature of the Filter Component that allows you to specify which properties should be displayed on the left-hand side (LHS) of the filter.
+The whitelist is a feature that lets you choose which properties should be shown on the left-hand side (LHS) of the filter.
 This includes both direct properties and properties from related data.

-How to use the whitelist:
+How to use the whitelist

 1. Go to the Property Whitelist section in the component options.
-2. Define the properties you want to show in the LHS field and separate them with a comma (,). π
+2. Enter the properties you want to see in the LHS field and separate them with a comma (,).

-The properties you define should have the same format as the dataAPI (camelCase).
-If you are uncertain what this format is, you can head over to your model in de model viewer and take a look at the `DATABASE NAME` column.
-Replace each character after the underscore (_), with a capital letter and then remove the underscore.
-So, for instance: `my_property_name` becomes `myPropertyName`.
+The properties you enter should have the same format as the dataAPI (camelCase).
+If you are not sure about the format or name of the property, you can check the `DATABASE NAME` column in the model viewer.
+Replace each character after the underscore (_) with a capital letter and remove the underscore.
+So, for example: if the property is `my_property_name`, it becomes `myPropertyName`.

 ### Relational whitelisting

-If you want to whitelist properties from relational data, you can do by adhering to the following format:
+If you want to include properties from related data, follow this format:
-Let's say we have a model `shoppingCart` and`shoppingCart` **has many** `shopItems`.
-To whitelist the properties of the `shopItems`, we can define the whitelist as follows:
+Let's say we have a model called `shoppingCart` and`shoppingCart` **has many** `shopItems`.
+To include the properties of `shopItems` in the whitelist, use the following format:
 `shopItems.name`

 ## Property Blacklist

-The blacklist is the exact opposite feature of the whitelist.
-This feature allows you to specify which properties should **not** be displayed on the LHS of the filter.
+The blacklist is the opposite of the whitelist.
+It allows you to specify which properties should not be shown on the LHS of the filter.